-the accommodation units, other than accommodation units owned by residents.
-Residents contribute tow Residents contribute towards the cost of this insurance as part of the General Services Charge.
+• the accommodation units. other than accommodation units owned by residents.

+Residents contribute towards the cost of this insurance as part of the General Services Charge.

 16.1 Is the resident responsible for arranging any insurance cover?
-If yes, the resident is responsible for these insurance policies: Yes No If yes, the resident is responsible for these insurance policies: Contents insurance (for the resident's property in the unit) Public liability insurance (for incidents occurring in the unit) Workers' compensation insurance (for the resident's employees or contractors) Third-party insurance (for the resident's motor vehicle or mobility device) Dort 17 Living in the v , Part 17 - Living in the v Trial or settling in perio 17.1 Does the village offer prospective residents a trial period or a settling in period in the village?
-If yes: provide details including, length of period, relevant time frames and any costs or conditions A settling-in period of 90 days applies to new residents, starting on the date of settlement of the residence contract or the date the resident starts occupying the unit (whichever happens first).
+If yes, the resident is responsible for these insurance policies: Part 17 - Living in the vi Yes □ No If yes, the resident is responsible for these insurance policies: Contents insurance (for the resident's property in the unit) Public liability insurance (for incidents occurring in the unit) Workers' compensation insurance (for the resident's employees or contractors) Third-party insurance (for the resident's motor vehicle or mobility device) Trial or settling in period 17.1 Does the village offer prospective residents a trial period or a settling in period in the village?
+If yes: provide details including, length of period, relevant time frames and any costs or conditions date of settlement of the residence contract or the date the resident starts occupying the unit (whichever happens first).
 If the resident gives notice of termination their residence contract in this period, the contract will terminate no later than 14 days afterwards, and the exit entitlement will be paid within 30 days after the resident gives vacant possession of the unit.
 No exit fee will be charged.
 Pets 17.2 Are residents allowed to keep pets?
-If yes: specify any restrictions or conditions on pet ownership ✓ Yes ☐ NoPets are welcome, if the scheme operator's prior consent is obtained Visitors 17.3 Are there restrictions on visitors staying with residents or visiting?
-If yes: specify any restrictions or conditions on visitors (e.g. length of stay, arrange with manager) ∀es □ No Visitors may stay with the resident for up to one month (in total) in any 12 month period.
+If yes: specify any restrictions or conditions on pet ownership Yes INO Pets are welcome, if the scheme operator's prior consent is obtained Visitors 17.3 Are there restrictions on visitors staying with residents or visiting?
+If yes: specify any restrictions or conditions on visitors (e.g. length of stay, arrange with manager) Yes I No Visitors may stay with the resident for up to one month (in total) in any 12 month period.
 Longer stays are allowed with the scheme operator's prior consent.
 The resident must stay in the unit at the same time as their visitor.
-Village by-laws and villa age rules 17.4 Does the village have village by-laws? ☐ Yes ⊠ No
+Village by-laws and villa ge rules 17.4 Does the village have village by-laws?
+Yes No